Climdyn/qgs/documentation/source/index.rst

    The MIT License (MIT)

-   Copyright (c) 2020 Jonathan Demaeyer and Lesley De Cruz
+   Copyright (c) 2020 qgs Developers and Contributors

    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal